 The Constituent Assembly spent many days discussing the powers of the central government versus those of the state governments.
 Some members thought that the Centre’s interests should be foremost.
 Only a strong Centre “would be in a position to think and plan for the well-being of the country as a whole”.
 Other members felt that the provinces should have greater autonomy and freedom.
 The Constitution sought to balance these competing claims by providing three lists of subjects –

-- Union List with subjects such as taxes, defense and foreign affairs which would be the exclusive responsibility of the Centre
+- Union List with subjects such as taxes, defence and foreign affairs which would be the exclusive responsibility of the Centre

 - State List of subjects such as education and health which would be taken care of principally by the states